 Notified Seizures: Informing a tobacco manufacturer that a notified seizure has been made

-Where Detection make a notifiable seizure CTIT must inform the tobacco manufacturer of this in writing and enclose the required sample of the product.
-If there is an unavoidable delay in notification, CTIT must issue an initial electronic notice to the tobacco manufacturer, if this is not already done as a matter of course in respect of all notified seizures.
+Where Detection make a notifiable seizure, TST must inform the tobacco manufacturer of this in writing and enclose the required sample of the product.
+If there is an unavoidable delay in notification, TST must issue an initial electronic notice to the tobacco manufacturer, if this is not already done as a matter of course in respect of all notified seizures.

 However, for the purposes of the controls a notification is not deemed to have been made until the written notification and sample has been dispatched to the tobacco manufacturer.

 The written notification must include the following information:

 - the date of seizure;

 - the location where the seizure was made;

 - the form of transport for example, car, container;